 Not every complaint warrants action.
 If this is the case, the student will be so informed within a reasonable period of time.

 There is generally no right to appeal a decision made by the dean of students.
 In extraordinary circumstances, however, a student may appeal to the dean of the law school.
 Both the dean of students and the dean may conclude that a complaint should be referred to a committee within the law school or to the appropriate university offices.

-A record of all complaints will be maintained along with and explanation of how the matter was addressed.
+A record of all complaints will be maintained for four years along with an explanation of how the matter was addressed.